-WHAT WE AIM TO ACHIEVE (OUR PRIORITIES) SAFE AND C LEAN CITY PROSPER OUS CITY WHAT WE WILL DO TO ACHIEVE OUR PRIORITIES WORKING WITH OUR PARTNERS To maintain steet and area cleanliness a To support the development of the economy and bring in inward invest through economic development regeneration activities (KEY ACTIONS) To provide efficier waste services ar amount of nd Increase the To encourage visitors and tourists to Norwich through effective promotion of the city To work effect the police to antisocial behinded the feet to reduce aviour, crime n low incomes through icial inclusion activities To protect resident maintaining the of food ne standards poverty through armith activities To maintain a safe and reduce road or advocating for the 20mph zones in re asuattes including e introduction of HOW WE MEASURE WHAT WE ARE % of streets found clean on Inspection % of compliant tood safety inspections No. of new jobs created though council activity % of people saying that distribute had become manageable following face to face advice ACHIEVING (KEY PERFORMANCE MEASURES) % of domestic waste sent for reuse, recycling or composting No. of killed and seriously injured road casualities Amount of funding secured by the council for regeneration activity Average processing time for housing and council tax benefits % of people satisfied with waste servic as No. of new homes built No. of private households where council activity helped to improve the energy efficiency at their homes % of people feeling sale No. of people accessing information through the TIC KEY SERVICES CONTRIBUTING Customer contact service Local neighbourhoods service Customer contact service Communications and culture service Citywide services Housing service Strategy and programme management City development services City development services Planning service
+WHAT WE AIM TO ACHIEVE (OUR PRIORITIES) SAFE AND C LEAN CITY PROSPEROUS CITY WHAT WE WILL DO TO ACHIEVE OUR PRIORITIES WORKING WITH OUR PARTNERS To maintain street and area cleanliness To support the development of the local economy and bring in inward investment through economic development and regeneration activities AND RESIDENTS (KEY ACTIONS) To provide efficient and effective waste services and increase the amount of recycling To encourage visitors and tourists to Norwich through effective promotion of the city the police t antisocial beh To work effectively with the police to reduce antisocial behaviour, crime and the fear of crime n low incomes through cial inclusion activities To protect residents and visitors by maintaining the standards of food safety To reduce fuel poverty through atfordable-warmth activities To maintain a safe and reduce road or advocating for the 20mph zones in re asualties including e introduction of HOW WE MEASURE WHAT WE ARE % of streets found clean on inspection % of compliant tood safety inspections No. of new jobs created though council activity % of people saying that debt issues had become manageable following face to face advice ACHIEVING (KEY PERFORMANCE MEASURES) % of domestic waste sent for reuse, recycling or composing No. of killed and seriously injured road casualfies Amount of funding secured by the council for regeneration activity Average processing time for housing and council tax benefits % of people satisfied with waste servic as No. of new homes built No. of private households where council activity helped to improve the energy efficiency at their homes % of people teeling sole No. of people accessing Information through the TIC KEY SERVICES CONTRIBUTING Customer contact service Local neighbourhoods service Customer contact service Communications and culture service Citywide services Housing service Strategy and programme management City development services City development services Planning service